luigrosz/luigrosz/README.md

 ## I'm a Developer and Software Engineer!

 - 🌱 I’m currently learning Node.js
-- 👯 I’m looking to collaborate with other github repositories
+- 👯 I’m looking to code more personal projects
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Get started with graphql

 ### Connect with me: